 Getting to Lethbridge — Driving

-Crowsnest Highway (#3) — West
+Crowsnest Highway #3 — West to East

-Highway 5 South
+Highway 5 — South

 Highway 5 heads southwest to the Canadian Rockies.
 Follow it past prairie vistas to mountain views (and literally through the hamlet of Mountain View!) and you’ll get to:

-Highway 4 South
+Highway 4 — South

 Highway 4 heads southeast to the border crossing at Coutts, turning into the I-15 after Sweetgrass.
 At Milk River, we highly recommend a detour to one of the 4 UNESCO World Heritage Sites in our region: Writing-On-Stone Provincial Park.

 Writing-On-Stone Provincial Park — An hour and 30 minutes

-Coutts (Border Crossing) — 1 hour
+Coutts Border Crossing — 1 hour

-Queen Elizabeth II Highway (#2) North
+Highway 2 — Queen Elizabeth II Highway — North

-Land Border Crossings
+Border Crossings Near Lethbridge

 The South Side, which is everything south of Highway 3 and east of the coulees.
 This includes most major shopping areas (like Costco), most hotels and the downtown core.